iamdhrutipatel/Jenkins-CI-CD-Pipeline-for-Portfolio/README.md

 2. **Webhooks:** GitHub webhooks automatically notify Jenkins to start a new build.
 3. **Build and Test:** Jenkins retrieves the latest code and executes defined jobs to build and test the application.
 4. **Containerization:** If tests pass, Jenkins uses Ansible to build a Docker container.
-5. **Deployment:** The Docker container is deployed to AWS EC2 instances.
+5. **Deployment:** The Docker container is deployed to AWS EC2 instance.
 6. **Routing Traffic:** AWS Route53 routes incoming traffic to the docker instance.

 ## License